Daniele Polencic

 In the output above, the last Pod is Running and Ready — however, the first two Pods are neither Running nor Ready.

-There are four useful commands to troubleshoot Pods:
+There are four valuable commands to troubleshoot Pods:

-1. kubectl logs <pod name> is helpful to retrieve the logs of the containers of the Pod.
+1. kubectl logs <pod name> helps retrieve the logs of the containers of the Pod.

-2. kubectl describe pod <pod name> is useful to retrieve a list of events associated with the Pod.
+2. kubectl describe pod <pod name> is helpful to retrieve a list of events associated with the Pod.

-3. kubectl get pod <pod name> is useful to extract the YAML definition of the Pod as stored in Kubernetes.
+3. kubectl get pod <pod name> helps extract the YAML definition of the Pod as stored in Kubernetes.

-4. kubectl exec -ti <pod name> -- bash is useful to run an interactive command within one of the containers of the Pod.
+4. kubectl exec -ti <pod name> -- bash is helpful to run an interactive command within one of the containers of the Pod.

 Which one should you use?